Agent Execution

 run_idstringWorkflow run identifier grouping related executions

-statusstringExecution status: succeeded, failed
+statusstringExecution status: succeeded, failed, waiting

 resultobjectThe reasoner/skill output (structure defined by your agent)